piebro/openstreetmap-statistics/README.md

 Also, if you see any typos or other mistakes, feel free to correct them and create a pull request.

 Another valuable way to contribute is to add editing software or imagery sources to [src/replace_rules_created_by.json](src/replace_rules_created_by.json) and [src/replace_rules_imagery_and_source.json](src/replace_rules_imagery_and_source.json).
+The cmd `python3 src/finde_new_replace_rule_candidates.py temp` can be used to find new impactful candidates to add to the rules.
-This can make the statistics more accurate.
+Adding rules can make the statistics more accurate and links help with the usability.
 [JSON sorter](https://r37r0m0d3l.github.io/json_sort/) with `four spaces` can be used to sort and format the json correctly.

 The Projected uses [Ruff](https://github.com/astral-sh/ruff) for linting and formatting.
 Run `ruff check` and `ruff format` in the project root directory tu use it.